Multi-RIS Aided 3D Secure Precise Wireless Transmission: System Model

 \section{System Model}

-As shown in Fig. \ref{system}, consider a multi-IRS-aided SPWT system where the direct path from the transmitter Alice to the receiver Bob is blocked by high-rise buildings.
+As shown in Fig. \ref{system}, consider a multi-RIS-aided SPWT system where the direct path from the transmitter Alice to the receiver Bob is blocked by high-rise buildings.
 The transmitter Alice is a rectangular antenna array with the antenna number of $N=N_r \times N_c$ and the antenna spacing is denoted as $d_A$.
-The $K$ IRSs with a rectangular array having $M=M_r \times M_c$ elements are equipped on the surface of high-rise building.
-Assuming that all of the IRSs are perpendicular to the ground, the element spacing and height of each IRS are denoted as $d_I$ and $g$, respectively.
+The $K$ RISs with a rectangular array having $M=M_r \times M_c$ elements are equipped on the surface of high-rise building.
+Assuming that all of the RISs are perpendicular to the ground, the element spacing and height of each RIS are denoted as $d_I$ and $g$, respectively.
 Without loss of generation, we assume the transmitter Alice and the users are on the ground at the same height.
-Due to the large path loss, the signal power reflected by the IRS two or more times is negligible.
-Therefore, it is assumed that the channels from Alice to IRS and IRS to Bob are light of sight (LOS) channel, while the direct path channel from Alice to Bob is unavailable.
+Due to the large path loss, the signal power reflected by the RIS two or more times is negligible.
+Therefore, it is assumed that the channels from Alice to RIS and RIS to Bob are light of sight (LOS) channel, while the direct path channel from Alice to Bob is unavailable.

-Taking the first antenna of Alice as the reference element, the angle between the antenna array of Alice and the projection of IRS on the ground is denoted as $\theta_{IX}$, the azimuth angle and the pitch angle between Alice and the IRS are denoted as $\theta_{AI}$ and $\varphi_{AI}$, respectively. $\theta_{IB}$ and $\varphi_{IB}$ denote the azimuth angle and the pitch angle between the IRS and Bob, respectively.
-Moreover, we denote $r_{AI}$, $r_{IB}$ and $r_{AB}$ as the distance from Alice to IRS, the distance from IRS to Bob, and the distance from Alice to Bob, respectively.
+Taking the first antenna of Alice as the reference element, the angle between the antenna array of Alice and the projection of RIS on the ground is denoted as $\theta_{IX}$, the azimuth angle and the pitch angle between Alice and the RIS are denoted as $\theta_{AI}$ and $\varphi_{AI}$, respectively. $\theta_{IB}$ and $\varphi_{IB}$ denote the azimuth angle and the pitch angle between the RIS and Bob, respectively.
+Moreover, we denote $r_{AI}$, $r_{IB}$ and $r_{AB}$ as the distance from Alice to RIS, the distance from RIS to Bob, and the distance from Alice to Bob, respectively.

-In general, we assume that the location of the IRSs and Bob are known by Alice.
+In general, we assume that the location of the RISs and Bob are known by Alice.
 Assuming that the reference antenna of Alice as the origin, the row and column of rectangular antenna array are regarded as X-axis and Y-axis, respectively.
 Then we establish a rectangular coordinate system.
-The locations of Bob and $k$-th IRS are expressed as $(x_B,y_B,0)$ and $(x_{Ik},y_{Ik},g_k)$, respectively.
+The locations of Bob and $k$-th RIS are expressed as $(x_B,y_B,0)$ and $(x_{Ik},y_{Ik},g_k)$, respectively.
 The values of $\theta_{IX}$, $(x_B,y_B,0)$ and $(x_{I_k},y_{I_k},g_k), \forall k=1,2,\ldots,K$ are known in advance.